bio-tools/biotoolsDocs/IFB_tools.rst

 .. note::
    It can take a little while for other users to respond to requests for edit rights or ownership.
 If these are not granted within a day or two, please `mail registry-support <mailto:registry-support@elixir-dk.org>`_.

-.. _create:
 New entries
 """""""""""
+.. _create:
 To create new entries you'll need to be logged onto *bio.tools*.
 Click on *Menu ...
-Add content*
+Add content*:

 .. image:: _static/add.png